ehhong/identityexploration/_posts/projects/2019-07-14-myunginlee.md

 <h3>What are some similarities and/or differences about how you saw yourself then versus now?</h3>
 <p>
 Oh, it's mountains and valleys different.
 Before, it was a lot more self-centered.
-I think now it's a lot more how do I place myself on something that's already been given to me instead of trying to create something wholly new and unrealistic.
+Now it's a lot more how do I place myself on something that's already been given to me instead of trying to create something wholly new and unrealistic.
 And that places different priorities and emphasis points in my life.
 </p><p>
 I don't think I had many thoughts about any of the things I consider integral to my identity now.
 I wasn't that close to my family growing up.
 I'm really close to my family now.
 Being Christian when I was growing up was just a chore.
 Now, it's definitely a choice – it’s the most important thing to me.
 I didn't really think twice about being Asian growing up because I was always surrounded by Asians.
 But when I came to the States, people thought I was white enough to be white Asian.
 </p>